 The amount of light falling on the camera’s light-sensitive surface is known as exposure.
 There is a measured amount of light that lights your topic in any given scene, regardless of whether natural or artificial light is being emitted.

-The intensity, duration, distance between the light source and the subject, and light modification all affect the amount of light available.
+The intensity, duration, the distance between the light source and the subject, and light modification all affect the amount of light available.
 This isn’t going to be a light dissertation, but let’s go over some fundamentals and those four criteria before moving on to exposure management.

 Light is fascinating because it has qualities that are similar to both waves of energy and particles.
 The way light interacts within and outside of a camera and lens is affected by this wave-particle duality.
 Let’s look at the light’s intensity, duration, distance, and modification: